wolcn/eks-terraform-demo/README.md

 ### Provisioning using the Terraform code

-Note that this code uses the AWS Region `eu-north-1` - if you want to use another for any reason you'll need to change the value in `main.tf` as well as for example the awscli commands on this page
+Note that this code uses the AWS Region `eu-north-1` so if you want to use another for any reason you'll need to change the value in `main.tf` as well as for example the awscli commands on this page

 The Terraform state files are stored locally, which is good enough here